iShares Core S&P 500 ETF (NYSEARCA:IVV) Shares Purchased by Benchmark Financial Wealth Advisors LLC

-Benchmark Financial Wealth Advisors LLC increased its stake in shares of iShares Core S&P 500 ETF (NYSEARCA:IVV – Get Rating) by 4.7% in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 2,394 shares of the company’s stock after purchasing an additional 107 shares during the quarter. iShares Core S&P 500 ETF accounts for 0.5% of Benchmark Financial Wealth Advisors LLC’s holdings, making the stock its 25th largest holding.
-Benchmark Financial Wealth Advisors LLC’s holdings in iShares Core S&P 500 ETF were worth $920,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Benchmark Financial Wealth Advisors LLC grew its position in shares of iShares Core S&P 500 ETF (NYSEARCA:IVV – Get Rating) by 4.7% during the fourth quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 2,394 shares of the company’s stock after purchasing an additional 107 shares during the period. iShares Core S&P 500 ETF makes up about 0.5% of Benchmark Financial Wealth Advisors LLC’s holdings, making the stock its 25th largest holding.
+Benchmark Financial Wealth Advisors LLC’s holdings in iShares Core S&P 500 ETF were worth $920,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds have also recently bought and sold shares of IVV.
-Meridian Wealth Advisors LLC boosted its position in shares of iShares Core S&P 500 ETF by 9.3% during the 4th quarter.
-Meridian Wealth Advisors LLC now owns 94,146 shares of the company’s stock worth $36,172,000 after acquiring an additional 8,030 shares in the last quarter.
-Parisi Gray Wealth Management increased its stake in iShares Core S&P 500 ETF by 89.5% in the 4th quarter.
-Parisi Gray Wealth Management now owns 28,364 shares of the company’s stock valued at $10,898,000 after purchasing an additional 13,399 shares in the last quarter.
-Teramo Advisors LLC grew its holdings in iShares Core S&P 500 ETF by 5.0% during the 4th quarter.
-Teramo Advisors LLC now owns 63,000 shares of the company’s stock valued at $24,205,000 after buying an additional 3,000 shares during the last quarter.
-Catalyst Private Wealth LLC grew its holdings in iShares Core S&P 500 ETF by 69.9% during the 4th quarter.
-Catalyst Private Wealth LLC now owns 10,572 shares of the company’s stock valued at $4,062,000 after buying an additional 4,350 shares during the last quarter.
-Finally, Culbertson A N & Co.
-Inc. grew its holdings in iShares Core S&P 500 ETF by 34.7% during the 4th quarter.
-Culbertson A N & Co.
-Inc. now owns 1,731 shares of the company’s stock valued at $665,000 after buying an additional 446 shares during the last quarter.
+Other large investors also recently added to or reduced their stakes in the company.
+Envestnet Asset Management Inc. grew its holdings in shares of iShares Core S&P 500 ETF by 16.3% during the third quarter.
+Envestnet Asset Management Inc. now owns 33,947,472 shares of the company’s stock worth $12,175,261,000 after purchasing an additional 4,746,312 shares during the last quarter.
+Creative Planning grew its holdings in shares of iShares Core S&P 500 ETF by 14.7% during the second quarter.
+Creative Planning now owns 19,102,791 shares of the company’s stock worth $7,242,824,000 after purchasing an additional 2,442,420 shares during the last quarter.
+Bank of New York Mellon Corp grew its holdings in shares of iShares Core S&P 500 ETF by 16.2% during the third quarter.
+Bank of New York Mellon Corp now owns 8,832,996 shares of the company’s stock worth $3,167,954,000 after purchasing an additional 1,229,595 shares during the last quarter.
+First Command Advisory Services Inc. grew its holdings in shares of iShares Core S&P 500 ETF by 49.0% during the fourth quarter.
+First Command Advisory Services Inc. now owns 7,813,912 shares of the company’s stock worth $3,004,012,000 after purchasing an additional 2,568,971 shares during the last quarter.
+Finally, US Bancorp DE boosted its stake in shares of iShares Core S&P 500 ETF by 2.7% during the third quarter.
+US Bancorp DE now owns 5,339,573 shares of the company’s stock worth $1,915,075,000 after buying an additional 142,535 shares during the period.

 iShares Core S&P 500 ETF (the Fund) is an exchange-traded fund.
 The Fund seeks investment results that correspond generally to the price and yield performance of the Standard & Poor’s 500 Index (the Index).
 The Index measures the performance of the large-capitalization sector of the United States equity market.